 You went to school to be a lawyer, but your law firm is a business whether you like it or not.
 You need to run it like one.
 That means that you need to include marketing in your business plan.

 Read on and learn everything you need to know about marketing your law firm.

 What Is Law Firm Marketing?

 When a law firm uses marketing, it attracts potential clients.
-Marketing efforts should raise awareness of the firm, educate people about the services you offer, convince them to hire you, and then continue to be a client and recommend the firm to other people.
+Marketing efforts should raise awareness of the firm, educate people about its practice areas, convince them to hire you, continue to be a client, and recommend the firm to other people.

 Types of Law Firm Marketing

 The traditional form of marketing for a law firm is word of mouth.
 Your clients talk to other people, and you want them to say good things about your firm.
 This type of marketing is one that will never go away.
 The only way you can benefit from this is to provide a quality service.

 Print, television, and radio are traditional marketing tools that law firms use.
 These are still useful but shouldn’t be your only focus.
 Consider the brand and personality you want to create when deciding whether or not these marketing efforts are right for you.